dsdanielpark/Gemini-API/documents/README_OPENROUTER.md

 # OpenRouter: Free Open-Source LLMs API

 OpenRouter offers free access to various open-source Large Language Models (LLMs), allowing you to explore and experiment with these powerful models without incurring any charges.
+After contacting Open Route via Discord, they have confirmed that there are no plans to switch the free models to paid ones for the time being.
+(2024-04)

 > [!IMPORTANT]
 > The free models may be temporary and subject to change based on policies.
 Please refer to the following page to check the available free models: [Open Router Models](https://openrouter.ai/docs#models) (Free limit: 10 requests/minute)